 Screening and early detection saves lives.
 When colorectal cancer is diagnosed at the localized stage, the 5 year survival rate is 90% and of course, many people live much longer than 5 years (and many are cured).
 Unfortunately, only 39% of cases are diagnosed at this localized stage.
-If the cancer is not detected until late stage, the 5 year survival rates drops to less than 12% .
+If the cancer is not detected until late stage, the 5 year survival rates drops to 14%.

 Furthermore, the disease can be prevented through the early identification and removal of pre-cancerous polyps, detectable only through colorectal cancer screenings.
 It is critical, therefore, that barriers to screening be eliminated.

-Guidelines from most major screening organizations recommend that all men and women at average risk for colorectal cancer get screened, beginning at age 50 by choosing one of several screening options.
+Guidelines from most major screening organizations recommend that all men and women at average risk for colorectal cancer get screened, by at least age 45 by choosing one of several screening options.